BryanH/spat/readme.txt

 == Changelog ==

+1.00 Release.
+Has admin page for color settings.

 0.99 Beefed up child page retrieval code so now all child pages should be shown

 0.97 Ensure the child content's shortcodes are processed